Jacksonville, Florida Family Law Resources

 Visit the Nassau County Clerk of Court for divorce information, including filing fees and a list of approved providers for the parenting class required in dissolution of marriage cases involving minor children.

-The Clay County Clerk of Court offers many family law services and information online, including marriage, divorce, domestic violence, and visitation guidelines.
-The court also offers information on child support, including a driver’s license suspension program to enforce payment of child support.
+The Clay County Clerk of Court offers many family law services and information online including information about divorce and domestic violence.
+The court also offers information on a driver’s license suspension program to enforce payment of child support.

 Quigley House is a comprehensive domestic violence and sexual assault center providing crisis intervention, temporary shelter, protection and counseling in the Clay County Area.
 Their 24-hour hotline can be reached at (904) 284-0061 or toll-free at 1-800-339-5017.